samderegt/pyROX/docs/index.rst

 License and Acknowledgements
 ----------------------------
-pyROX is licensed under the `MIT License <https://github.com/samderegt/pyROX/LICENSE>`_.
+pyROX is available under the `MIT License <https://github.com/samderegt/pyROX/LICENSE>`_.

 The package is developed and maintained by Sam de Regt, with contributions from Siddharth Gandhi, Louis Siebenaler, and Dario Gonzalez Picos.